 - 1. Sweep dust mop or vacuum your floor regularly to remove any particles that could cause abrasion or scratch your floor.
 CAUTION: Vacuums with a beater bar or power rotary brush head can damage a floor and should never be used. - 2.
+Use a damp mop to remove spots and soil.
 Apply appropriate cleaning solution to the cleaning cloth / mop.
-Use a cleaner specifically manufactured for hardwood flooring.
-Do Not Use Water or Vinegar.
-Do NOT apply directly to the floor. - For tougher spots, use a higher concentration of isopropyl alcohol and distilled water. - For extreme cases, a solution of nail polish remover (acetone) and distilled water can be used.
+Do NOT apply directly to the floor. - For lightly soiled area, clean with distilled water. - For moderately soiled area, use a mild solution of isopropyl alcohol and distilled water.
+Isopropyl alcohol is commonly referred to as rubbing alcohol and is sold in 50% to 70% concentrations.
+This product should be diluted by mixing one part alcohol and 2 parts distilled water. - For tougher spots, use a higher concentration of isopropyl alcohol and distilled water. - For extreme cases, a solution of nail polish remover (acetone) and distilled water can be used.